 - Letter of Accommodations

 A Letter of Accommodations (LOA) is a document provided by the Office of Disability Services that explains to faculty the reasonable accommodations to be provided to a student.
 The letter contains course accommodations recommended by the Office of Disability Services based on the student's disability.
 You can learn more by watching a brief video that describes what a Letter of Accommodation is.

 It is important that the student and professor have a clear understanding of what is agreed upon regarding the use and implementation of these accommodations.
 Any conversations about accommodations should occur in as confidential of a manner as possible, so we encourage students to utilize office hours when possible.

-Students are encouraged to submit their LOA to their professor as early in the semester as possible.
+Students are encouraged to request their LOA be sent to their professor as early in the semester as possible.
 However, it should be understood that under some circumstances (e.g. student was approved for accommodations later in the semester, student was recently diagnosed) the student may submit their letter later in the semester.
-You can learn more by watching a brief video that describes the process for sharing and discussing the contents of an LOA.

 - Exam Accommodations

 An exam accommodation refers to any approved accommodations which relates to the way a student takes their exam.
 This includes but is not limited to: extended time on exams, a reduced distraction testing location, use of scribe/readers, and use of assistive technology during an exam.
 ODS defines an exam as any quiz, test, or final for a course.

 Note-taking accommodations are provided through a combination of electronic recording, self-directed, and in-person (peer) methods.
 Students may use different methods depending on their approved accommodation and the teaching format of the course.
 An overview of the options can be found here.